hbtagency/melstardev/README.md

 6. Refresh umbraco project and rebuild solution
 7. Rebuild the solution after file overwritten (bin folder is not sync as defined in git ignore)
 8. Ctrl+F5 to run project.
+9. Either copy .git folder or re-init git to github.

 All done and good luck!